-This report provides functional servicing design and stormwater management information in support of proposed Zoning By-Law Amendment applications and Draft Plan of Subdivision for the subject lands.
+This report provides functional servicing design and stormwater management information in support of proposed Official Plan Amendment and Zoning By-Law Amendment applications as well as the Draft Plan of Subdivision for the subject lands.
 This report fulfils the ZBA submission requirements and addresses the City of Mississauga's preliminary comments related to grading, servicing, drainage, stormwater management and LID measures.